SFPC/sfpc.github.io/spring2018.md

 ### Do you offer scholarships?

 We are completely self-funded, which dramatically limits our ability to offer scholarships.
-In Fall 2017, we are offering two work-study opportunity to a qualified applicant who would be expected to work 5 hrs/week in exchange for a 50% reduction of tuition.
+In Spring 2018, we are offering two work-study opportunity to a qualified applicant who would be expected to work 5 hrs/week in exchange for a 50% reduction of tuition.
 We’re particularly looking out for women, people of color, disabled person, people under-represented in the field of art + technology, and those with financial need.

 Please note that if you apply for work study, we will consider your application separately from the general admissions applications, since we have little flexibility regarding scholarships.
 This is for people who absolutely need assistance to participate in SFPC.
 Occasionally, students have received support from cultural foundations, schools or current employers and we are happy to provide supporting materials as proof of acceptance.
+We can not offer visa for international students.
+However, most international students attend the program with visitor visas, since the program is 10 weeks.

 ### What is expected of me?